 MIKE OLDFIELD – “THE KILLING FIELDS” soundtrack (1984)

-When I do these discography projects of mine, where I go overboard and try my best to listen to every single thing a certain artist or band has recorded — I inevitably don’t make it all the way to the end.
+When I do these discography projects of mine, what is ed where I go overboard and try my best to listen to every single thing a certain artist or band has recorded — I inevitably don’t make it all the way to the end.
 Not for lack of fortitude, but a lot of the time, out of lack of willpower.
 Often it will grind me down into a powder.
 When was the last time you managed to make it front-to-back through the Stones post-”Dirty Work”, Prince post-”Diamonds And Pearls” or Queen post-”The Game”?

 I half-expected my run through the work of Mike Oldfield to go from fun to unlistenable rather quickly.
 Erroneously lumped into the crusty “New Age” category by my snap judgment early on in my days of snobbery, without ever having heard his debut album “Tubular Bells”, I took a chance on actually giving him a shot rather recently, and I was pleasantly surprised.
 Not only was “Tubular Bells” kind of terrific, but lots of his later ’70s and early ’80s work is sharp as well, in the prog-pop vein (a little like Eno, but without the squelch factor.)